brousalis/surf-server/README.md

 2a) open scripting/incudes/timer.inc with a text editor (like Notepad++)

 replace
-PHP Code:
 //#define LEGACY_COLORS "CS:GO Color Support"
 with
-PHP Code:
 #define LEGACY_COLORS "CS:GO Color Support"

 3.) recompile all needed .sp files (some modules have different files for CS:GO)